ellio86/stack-overflow-chrome-extension/README.md

 ## First time setup
 **Ensure that you are using the correct version of node (check with `nvm list`, change with `nvm use [version]`)**

-Run `npm install` in a cmd window at the root of the project; this will create the `node_modules` folder with our (you guessed it) node modules.
+Run `npm install` in a cmd window at the root of the project; this will create the `node_modules` folder with our node modules we just installed in.
 Use `npm ic` if you're having caching problems during development.

 ## Building the extension
 **Ensure that you are using the correct version of node (check with `nvm list`, change with `nvm use [version]`)**